steva-gmbh/craftsman-app-ai-gen-express-react/CONTRIBUTING.md

    - Write tests for new features
    - Maintain test coverage
    - Test both frontend and backend changes
+   - Use appropriate testing methodologies:
+     - Unit tests for isolated functions and components
+     - BDD tests for user-facing features
+     - Integration tests for API endpoints

 3. **Documentation**:
    - Update relevant documentation